lanzwu/AppTest/README.md

-# XDFTest
+# AppTest
-backup for xdftest。
+backup for apptest。